What Is General Litigation?

 - The plaintiff files a complaint and serves a copy on the defendant, along with a summons.

-- The defendant files an answer and serves a copy to the plaintiff.
+- The defendant files an answer and serves a copy on the plaintiff.

 - Initial court appearance before a judge.